-- 4.1.
-The academy will operate safe recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education 2023 and The Netherhall School and Oakes College Central Record of Recruitment and Vetting Checks policy. - 4.2.
-The Headteacher/Principal will undertake 'random' checks of the Single Central Record (SCR) to ensure all requirements have been seen and logged and that any discrepancies can be explained. - 4.3.
-The LGB will ensure that at least one of the persons who conducts interviews has completed safer recruitment training.
-The following members of staff have completed the Safer Recruitment training:
+- 5.1 The academy will operate safe recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education 2023 and The Netherhall School and Oakes College Central Record of Recruitment and Vetting Checks policy. - 5.2 The Headteacher/Principal will undertake 'random' checks of the Single Central Record (SCR) to ensure all requirements have been seen and logged and that any discrepancies can be explained. - 5.3 The LGB will ensure that at least one of the persons who conducts interviews has completed safer recruitment training.
+The following members of staff have completed the Safer Recruitment training: Mr Chris Tooley, Mr Karim Marsaoui, Mr Chris Woods, Mr Tom Hunter, Mrs Helen Parfect, Mrs Sarah Casciano and Miss Martyna Rownicka.
+The following governors have also completed Safer Recruitment Training: Mr Paul Bullen-Smith

-Chris Tooley Principal